kfprugger/MLDay/DatabricksML/HOL step-by step - Cognitive services and deep learning.md

     b.
 Subscription: choose your Azure subscription.

     c.
-Resource roup: choose Create new and then specify the name `mcwailab`.
+Resource roup: choose Select Existing new and then specify the name `student<#>`.

     d.
 Location: choose a location near you.